open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 You will now have an collector instance running locally, listening on port 4318.

-### Modify the code to export spans via OTLP
+### Modify the code to export spans and metrics via OTLP

-The next step is to modify the code to send spans to the collector via OTLP instead of the console.
+The next step is to modify the code to send spans and metrics to the collector via OTLP instead of the console.

 To do this, install the OTLP exporter package: